 Tannins and Wine: A Love Story

-If you’re anything like me, this article has made you want to go out and make your own tannins tasting notes.
+If you’re anything like us, this article is just one of many steps in your quest for how to become a sommelier.
 So go forth, pucker up, and enjoy the plush, brawny grip of tannins.